yangjiaxin121800-droid/Django-Frame-Website/README.md

 - Python dependencies pinned in **requirements.txt**
 - Example **.env** file included for reference (replace with your own secrets)

-> **Note:** This scaffold is designed to be extended.
-Exact app capabilities depend on your added code.

----

 ## Quickstart (without Docker)